ansell/csvsum/README.md

 CSV Joiner inherits the functionality of CSV Mapper, so all of the functions and languages available to the CSV Mapper program are available here.

 In addition, it adds another supported language, CsvJoin.
 Keys from the primary input are linked using a row in the mapping column that point from either 1-1 or Many-1 relationships to the other input.
 1-Many relationships are not supported due to the way rows are generated based on a base file.
-The base file is always the first input, which has rows from other-input merged into it using a left outer join pattern.
+The base file is always the first input, which has rows from other-input merged into it using either a left outer join pattern or a full outer join pattern, depending on whether true or false is specified for --left-outer-join.

 ## Usage